genropy/genro-routes/docs/guide/plugin-configuration.md

 ## Overview

-Genro Routes provides `routedclass.configure()` for runtime plugin configuration with:
+Genro Routes provides `routing.configure()` for runtime plugin configuration with:

 - **Target syntax**: `<router>:<plugin>/<selector>` format
 - **Global configuration**: Apply to all handlers with `_all_`